aklinker1/zeta/README.md

 ## Composing Multiple Apps

-By default, apps are "isolated" from any apps they're added to.
-That means hooks added to the child app (other than global hooks) are NOT "added" to the parent app by default.
+By default, an app's context (hooks, decorators) is isolated.
+To make a child app's context available to its parent, you must explicitly chain `.export()` at the end of its definition.
+This effectively merges its isolated lifecycle hooks into the parent's.

+For example.
+If a child app decorates the context with a database connection, the parent app does not have access to it by default.
+You will get a type error if you try to access the `db` property from the parent app.

 ```ts
 const childApp = createApp()